Hello Paneristi,

 The start-screen “https://panerai.watchlounge.com” shows you as overview all the categories & collections.

-Select at first the collection you want to search for.
+First select the collection you want to search for.
 You can select “All References” or “All Movements” if you do not know in which collection the searched model belongs.
 Please be aware that this selection leads to the longest loading time.

 The database will load & list all appropriate results (in case of selection “Luminor” all Luminor references, in case of “All References” all references from the database).